 - Network orchestration with Ansible and Puppet.

 “TCP/IP for me” is a personal project where I document issues, configurations, and designs from my day-to-day as a Network Engineer/Architect.
-At this point in my career, I’m doing more IT infrastructure design and budget forecasting than doing all the technical deployments and configurations by myself, and I have started to forget a couple of things.
+At this point in my career, I’m doing more IT infrastructure design, managing people and budget forecasting than doing all the technical deployments and configurations by myself, and I have started to forget a couple of things.
 As the blog title says, it’s mainly “for me”, but also hoping it will serve some random net warriors passing by; I hope you can find something useful here.